reactiness/react-alerts-lite/README.md

 ## Synopsis

-A minimal library for rendering alert / toasts / popups / notifications in react apps.
+A minimal library for rendering alerts / toasts / popups / notifications in react apps.

 ## Storybook